ParadoxEpoch/Maega-PGPTool/README.md

 #### Feel free to contribute to the code, fork it, or do whatever you want with it.
 #### Licensed under WTFPL

+---

+#### This project is very old, very messy and written very poorly.
+It works, but please don't use it as an example to learn from.